mneumegen/cause-jekyll-template/README.md

 Cause is already optimised for updating pages, company details and footer elements in CloudCannon.

+## SEO Tag

+This site uses the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) plugin.
+You should at least set a title in front matter on each page.
+Have a look at the [project page](https://github.com/jekyll/jekyll-seo-tag) for more options.

+## Google Analytics

+[Google Analytics](https://www.google.com/analytics/) is a third party website analytics tool.
+To install:
+1. Add your Google Analytics key to `_config.yml`
+2. Run your site in production `JEKYLL_ENV=production`

 ## Donorbox

 [Donorbox](https://donorbox.org/) is a third party embeddable donation form for websites.
 To install: